mynenivarun/ML/README.md

 Navigate to the project directory and run the Python script using:

-`python main.py`
+bash

+    python main.py

 Replace main.py with the name of your script.
 The script will:

-    Load the dataset.
+`Load the dataset.`
-    Perform linear regression analysis with varying numbers of input features.
-    Evaluate model performance using metrics such as Mean Squared Error (MSE), R-squared, and Adjusted R-squared.
-    Display graphs for visual analysis of the model performance.
+`Perform linear regression analysis with varying numbers of input features.` `Evaluate model performance using metrics such as Mean Squared Error (MSE), R-squared, and Adjusted R-squared.` `Display graphs for visual analysis of the model performance.`

 Analysis and Results